College baseball coach dies in crash that killed Bryant

 CALABASAS, Calif.
-(AP) — John Altobelli, the longtime baseball coach at Orange Coast College, was killed along with his wife and daughter in the helicopter crash Sunday that also took the lives of retired NBA superstar Kobe Bryant and Bryant’s daughter, Gianna.
+(AP) — John Altobelli, the longtime baseball coach at Orange Coast College, was killed along with his wife and daughter in the helicopter crash Sunday that also took the lives of Kobe Bryant and the retired NBA superstar’s daughter, Gianna.

 The 56-year-old Altobelli died along with his wife, Keri, and daughter, Alyssa, who was about 13 and played on the same basketball team as Bryant’s daughter, said Altobelli’s younger brother, Tony Altobelli, the sports information director at the school.
 They were among the nine people aboard the helicopter when it crashed around 10 a.m.
 Sunday in Calabasas, about 30 miles northwest of downtown Los Angeles.

 John Altobelli spent 27 seasons as coach at the community college in Costa Mesa, California.
-The team won a state championship last year and Altobelli was named national coach of the year.
+The team won a state championship last year and Altobelli was named a national coach of the year by the American Baseball Coaches Association.
 He led the team to more than 700 victories and four state titles.

-Among the players he coached were future major leaguers Jeff McNeil, now with the New York Mets, and Donnie Murphy, who played for six big league teams from 2004-14.
-McNeil played for Altobelli in 2012 with the Brewster Whitecaps, a summer collegiate team in the Cape Cod League, ESPN reported.
+Among the players he coached at OCC was Donnie Murphy, who played for five major league teams from 2004-14.
+Altobelli also was the head coach of the Brewster Whitecaps from 2012-14 in the Cape Cod Baseball League, a summer proving ground for elite college prospects.
+There he coached more than a dozen players who have reached the big leagues, including All-Star outfielders Aaron Judge of the New York Yankees and Jeff McNeil of the New York Mets.

 “One of my favorite coaches I have ever played for and one of the main reasons I got a chance to play professional baseball,” McNeil tweeted.
 “Both the baseball and basketball world lost a great one today.”